 Who should consider Cortagen?

 Based on the available evidence, Cortagen makes the most mechanistic sense for people targeting cortical neuroprotection over a long timeline, or peripheral nerve repair after injury.
 People already running Epithalon or Pinealon in a Khavinson bioregulator stack often add Cortagen for its different tissue target (cortex versus pineal).
-It is not well-suited as a fast-acting nootropic -- the epigenetic mechanism operates on a weeks-to-months timeline, not hours or days.
+It is not well-suited as a fast-acting focus compound: it works on gene switching, over weeks to months, not hours or days.